zowe/docs-site/docs/user-guide/systemrequirements-zos.md

 - SDSF

-  During the installation of Zowe, there are a few operator commands issued to SDSF to know the status of the job submitted to ZOS.
-Hence it is expected to have SDSF installed on ZOS, otheriwse user can expect a below error message.
+  During the installation of Zowe, SDSF is used to interface with JES and send MVS commands such as `zowe init certificate`, `zowe start`, and `zowe stop`.
+Therefore, having SDSF installed on z/OS is essential for these operations; otherwise, users may encounter the following error message.

-  IRX0043I Error running /Zowe/bin/utils/opercmd.rex, line 130: Routine not found
+  `IRX0043I Error running /Zowe/bin/utils/opercmd.rex, line 130: Routine not found`

-  There is a workaround to do the installation without SDSF.
-It is possible by runnings the zwe init commands separately in the sequence given below and completing the failed steps manually.

-  zwe init mvs
-  zwe init vsam
-  zwe init apfauth
-  zwe init security
-  zwe init certificate
-  zwe init stc
+  An alternative method exists for executing the steps without relying on SDSF as a workaround, as explained below.

+  For Example, the `zowe init certificate` step is only required if users anticipate the installation process to generate a keyring for them.
+If such setup has been completed beforehand or if      Zowe utilizes an existing keyring, then `zowe init certificate` becomes unnecessary.
+  Similarly, `zowe start` and `zowe stop` commands rely on SDSF features.
+These commands primarily manage the submission of the Zowe Started Task (S <Zowe STC>) and its parameters, like
+  haInstance=, if applicable.
+Nonetheless, users can manually execute these actions using alternative utilities installed on their systems, such as Sysview.

 - (Optional, recommended) z/OS OpenSSH